Psychpsyo/DefaultVoiceMode/README.md

 # DefaultVoiceMode - The Mod

-This is a mod for NeosVR that lets you set your default voice mode for when the game starts up.
+This is a mod for Resonite that lets you set your default voice mode for when the game starts up.